-Take control of your spending by creating a budget.
-A budget is a simple tool to help you manage your money and avoid overspending.
-Following a budget enables you to pay bills on time, start or add to a savings account, and enjoy outings with friends.
+Following a budget helps you avoid overspending and enables you to pay bills on time, start or add to a savings account, and enjoy outings with friends stress-free.
 Try a budget calculator to break the broke-and-borrowing cycle.

 Use the Loan Simulator on the Federal Student Aid website to find a repayment plan that works for you and keep track of your financial aid activity through The National Student Loan Data System (NSLDS).

-As you begin your career search and start to plan for life after college, out in the “real world,” how much money will you earn?
+As you begin your career search and start to plan for life out in the “real world,” how much money will you earn?
 Will you be able to afford the lifestyle you want?
-Use one of these lifestyle calculators to see how much your living expenses will cost and how much money you will need to earn to pay for them.
+Use one of these lifestyle calculators to estimate your living expenses and figure out how much money you will need to earn to pay for them.